typelevel/doobie/doc/src/main/tut/02-Toolkit.md

 ### Nested Programs

-**doobie** is a monadic API that provides a number of monads that all work the same way but describe computations in different contexts.
+**doobie** is a monadic API that provides a number of data types that all work the same way but describe computations in different contexts.
 For example `ConnectionIO` describes computations that take place in a context where a `java.sql.Connection` is available.
-Similar monads exist for each major type in `java.sql`.
+Similar data types exist for each major type in `java.sql`.
 Programs written in these contexts compose naturally via lifting, mirroring the lifecycles of each contexts's carrier type.

 <p class="text-center"><img src="/assets/nesting.png"></p>